-The introduction of the loan guarantee scheme in this setting (blue lines), reduces banks' loan losses and banks' required capital.
-Since banks operate in a competitive environment, the combination of lower required capital and loan losses makes its way to firms in the form of increased lending.
+Figure 3: The impact of the loan guarantee scheme after the COVID-19 shock makes its way to firms in the form of increased lending.
 Firms use the additional lending to increase physical capital investments.
 The beneficial cumulative effect on new corporate credit until the end of 2022 is around 28 percent, over three times higher than the value estimated by Budnik et al. (2021) for the euro area.
-The result is robust to alternative magnitudes of the COVID-19 shock.
+The result matches well with the observed increase in total credit in Portugal and is robust to alternative magnitudes of the COVID-19 shock.